zoemeziere/Stylophora_speciation/README.md

 * Figures.R - R script to reproduce the figures in the main manuscript
 * SuppFigures.R - R script to reproduce the figures in the supplementay material

+## Figures

+High quality figures included in the main manuscript.